zlatozar/study-paip/README.md

 ```

 This should print out a long list of inputs and outputs, and the last
 output should be the total number of errors.
-If all goes well, this should be *"0"*.
+If all goes well, this should
+be *"0"* (zero).

 If you would like to run the examples for just a given chapter, you can do that
 as well.
 For instance, once you have done `(ql:quickload :study-paip)`, this will